What is an AOM Residency?

 How Much do AOM Residents Make?

-For the 2016-2017 residency year, the salary is set at $28,000 plus heath insurance benefits.
+For the 2018-2019 residency year, the salary is set at $30,000 plus heath insurance benefits.
 Additionally, AOM residency sites cover malpractice insurance for the resident.
-Some residency sites offer additional benefits, like an employee education fund to cover part of the cost of continuing education.

 Are AOM Practitioners Required to do a Residency?